 Harwich is known as a Haven Port for ships at times of adverse winds, and has helped many find refuge, for hundreds of years before the Kindertransport; the Huguenots fleeing persecution in France, and here the Mayflower ship took on a persecuted minority to the New World.

-Existing memorials currently trace the journey of the children from Berlin, Vienna, Prague, Gdańsk, Hamburg to the Hook of Holland before reaching Liverpool Street Station.
-Harwich is missing from this journey.
+Other Kindertransport memorials trace the journey of the children from Berlin, Vienna, Prague, Gdańsk, and Hamburg to the Hook of Holland before reaching Liverpool Street Station.

 Learning about the Kindertransport

 This lesson plan we have produced for HMD is suitable for 11–14-year-old students.
 Through testimony, artefacts and memorials it introduces the history of the Kindertransport.
 It is suitable for use in a range of subjects – such as History, Art and Design, English, RE, PSHE, Citizenship.

 It was equally important for us to create the audio bench and board in the Mayor’s Garden, where nature’s tranquillity would be conducive to contemplation about what the Kinder had had to endure and their parents suffer.

 Visitors to the memorial see that it is part of something much bigger – a whole town engaged in telling the refugee story: the bench, museum exhibits and four different inspiring historical information boards enhance the experience of visiting the memorial statue.